raistefintel/oneDNN/doc/primitives/matmul.md

    user must pass fully specified memory objects so that the primitive is able to perform the computations.
 Note that the less information about shapes or format is available at the creation stage, the less performant execution will be.
-In particular, if the shape is not known at the creation stage, one cannot use the special format tag #dnnl::memory::format_tag::any to enable an implementation to choose the most appropriate memory format for the corresponding input or output shapes.
+In particular, if the shape is not known at the creation stage, you cannot use the special format tag #dnnl::memory::format_tag::any to enable an implementation to choose the most appropriate memory format for the corresponding input or output shapes.
 On the other hand, run-time specified